Florence Y. Pan: Expired nomination to U.S. district court under Obama

-On April 28, 2016, President Barack Obama nominated Pan to serve as a United States district judge of the United States District Court for the District of Columbia, to the seat vacated by Judge Reggie Walton, who assumed senior status on December 31, 2015.
-On July 13, 2016, a hearing on her nomination was held before the United States Senate Committee on the Judiciary.
-On September 15, 2016, her nomination was reported out of committee by a voice vote.
+On April 28, 2016, President Barack Obama nominated Pan to serve as a United States district judge for the District of Columbia, to the seat vacated by Judge Reggie Walton, who assumed senior status on December 31, 2015.
+On July 13, 2016, a hearing on her nomination was held before the Senate Judiciary Committee.
+On September 15, 2016, her nomination was favorably reported by the committee by voice vote.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

-Re-nomination to U.S district court under Biden
+Renomination to U.S. district court under Biden

-On March 30, 2021, President Joe Biden announced his intent to nominate Pan to serve as a United States district judge for the United States District Court for the District of Columbia.
+On March 30, 2021, President Joe Biden announced his intent to nominate Pan to serve as a United States district judge for the District of Columbia.
 On June 15, 2021, her nomination was sent to the Senate.
-President Biden nominated Pan to the seat vacated by Judge Ketanji Brown Jackson, who was nominated to serve as a Circuit Judge for the United States Court of Appeals for the District of Columbia Circuit.
+President Biden nominated Pan to the seat vacated by Judge Ketanji Brown Jackson, who was nominated to serve as a circuit judge for the United States Court of Appeals for the District of Columbia Circuit.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
-On August 5, 2021, her nomination was reported out of committee by a 18–4 vote.
+On August 5, 2021, her nomination was favorably reported by the committee by a 18–4 vote.
+On September 20, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On September 22, 2021, the United States Senate invoked cloture on her nomination by a 66–27 vote.
 On September 23, 2021, her nomination was confirmed by a 68–30 vote.
 She received her judicial commission the same day.
 She is the first Asian American woman to serve on the U.S. District Court for the District of Columbia.
-Her service as a district judge was terminated on September 28, 2022, when she was elevated to the United States Court of Appeals for the District of Columbia Circuit.
+Her service as a district judge was terminated on September 28, 2022, when she was elevated to the court of appeals.

 Court of appeals service

-On May 25, 2022, President Joe Biden nominated Pan to a seat on the United States Court of Appeals for the D.C.
-Circuit.
+On May 25, 2022, President Joe Biden nominated Pan to serve as a United States circuit judge for the District of Columbia Circuit.
 She was nominated to the seat being vacated by Judge Ketanji Brown Jackson, who was elevated to the Supreme Court of the United States.
 A hearing on her nomination was held before the Senate Judiciary Committee on June 22, 2022.
-On July 21, 2022, her nomination was reported out of committee by a 13–9 vote.
-On September 19, 2022, the United States Senate invoked cloture on her nomination by a 52–38 vote.
+On July 21, 2022, her nomination was favorably reported by the committee by a 13–9 vote.
+On September 15, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
+On September 19, 2022, the Senate invoked cloture on her nomination by a 52–38 vote.
 On September 20, 2022, her nomination was confirmed by a 52–42 vote.
 She received her judicial commission on September 26, 2022.
-She is the first Taiwanese American to serve on the United States Court of Appeals for the D.C.
+She is the first Chinese American to serve on the United States Court of Appeals for the D.C.
 Circuit.